Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

 \subsubsection{Signal Photon Flux from an Earth-like Exoplanet}

 The \emph{detected} signal flux (\(\dot{N}_{\mathrm{sig}}\)) received from an exoplanet determined by its size, distance, atmospheric albedo as well as on the brightness of its host star and the planetary orbit around it.
-Taking our Earth as a stand-in target, we see that for a full‐phase Earth analog at distance $d=10\,\mathrm{pc}$, we compute its apparent $V$‐band magnitude as
+Taking our Earth as a stand-in target, we see that for a full-phase Earth analog at distance $d=10\,\mathrm{pc}$, we compute its apparent $V$-band magnitude (Table~\ref{tab:constants}) as

 where $M_{V,\odot}=4.83\,$mag is the Sun’s absolute $V$ magnitude \cite{Cox2000}, $p_V=0.367$ is the Earth’s geometric albedo in $V$-band \cite{Palle2003}, $R_\oplus=6.378137\times10^6\,$m is the Earth’s equatorial radius, $\mathrm{AU}=1.495978707\times10^{11}\,$m is the astronomical unit.